 GDPR Compliance and Issues Arising due to Shadow IT Menace

 Shadow IT engages non-authorized third-parties and this seriously breaks all the regulations set aside by the GDPR.
 When sensitive data is shared or uploaded to the unsecured internet services, it means that it is being shared with external individuals and stakeholders.
 By doing this, employees break their obligation of confidentiality, and thus, the enterprise fails to protect its sensitive data.
 GDPR advocates the ‘Right to be Forgotten’ wherein, an individual can request the enterprise to erase all his personal information.
 When this request is forwarded to an enterprise, it will not be fully able to comply with the request since the personal information is already shared through Shadow IT with other external services.
 Here, the enterprise will be held accountable for the fault and will be liable to pay hefty fines when found GDPR non-compliant.

 Shadow IT Menace Elimination through CASB solutions

-Attempts of Shadow IT can be thwarted through the implementation of CASB (Cloud Access Security Broker) solutions with their Data Loss Prevention (DLP) modules.
-The CASB solution helps enterprises to monitor the sensitive data through the enforcement of policies and access control.
+Attempts of Shadow IT can be thwarted through the implementation of Cloud Access Security Brokers solutions with their Data Loss Prevention (DLP) modules.
+The CASB solution helps enterprises to monitor sensitive data through the enforcement of policies and access control.
 Any violations in the policies are reported to the IT admin and it is possible that corrective measures are taken to secure the data.
-Checking the transfer of sensitive data is carried out as a counter measure to Shadow IT.
+Checking the transfer of sensitive data is carried out as a countermeasure to Shadow IT.
 All the organizations should work effectively to speed up their work on removing the existence of Shadow IT.
 This will not only secure their data but also make them GDPR compliant.
 With just a couple of months remaining for the GDPR to become effective, it is high time that the companies implement CASB solutions and tackle the Shadow IT menace.